10 best bathroom plants – low light, humidity-loving greenery for your space

 (Image credit: Max Williams on Unsplash)

-A hugely air-purifying plant, Peace Lilies are native to tropical Columbian rainforests and so love humidity, dappled light or total shade, and a warm climate.
-Flowering also, if you play your cards right, you'll enjoy distinctive white flowers all year round.
+A hugely air-purifying plant, peace lilies are native to tropical Columbian rainforests and majorly love humidity, dappled light or total shade, and a warm climate.
+If you play your cards right, you'll enjoy distinctive white flowers all year round — just be careful not to under or overwater them as they can be a bit temperamental, JS.

 Blue star fern in gold pot